BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 ##Oclgrind: Debugging OpenCL kernels via simulation{#sec:oclgrind}

 Oclgrind is an OpenCL device simulator developed by Price and McIntosh-Smith [@price:15] capable of performing simulated kernel execution.
 It operates on a restricted LLVM IR known as Standard Portable Intermediate Representation (SPIR) [@kessenich2015], thereby simulating OpenCL kernel code in a hardware agnostic manner.
 This architecture independence allows the tool to uncover many portability issues when migrating OpenCL code between devices.
 Additionally, Oclgrind comes with a set of tools to detect runtime API errors, race conditions and invalid memory accesses, and generate instruction histograms.
-AIWC is added as a tool to Oclgrind and leverages its ability to simulate OpenCL device execution using LLVM IR codes.
+AIWC is added as a tool to Oclgrind and leverages its ability to simulate OpenCL device execution using LLVM IR codes; this allows selected metrics to be collected by monitoring events during simulation, these metrics then indicate Architecture-Independent Workload Characteristics.

 ##Schedulers and Predicting the most Appropriate Accelerator